SMS Schlesien: Design

-The ship's primary primary armament of four 28 cm SK L/40 guns in two twin turrets; one turret was placed forward and the other aft.
+The ship's primary armament of four 28 cm SK L/40 guns in two twin turrets; one turret was placed forward and the other aft.
 Her offensive armament was rounded out with a secondary battery of fourteen 17 cm SK L/40 guns mounted individually in casemates.
 A battery of twenty-two 8.8 cm SK L/45 guns in single mounts provided defense against torpedo boats.
 The ship was fitted with six 45 cm torpedo tubes, all submerged in the hull.
 One was in the bow, one in the stern, and four on the broadside.
 Her armored belt was 240 mm thick amidships in the citadel and she had a 40 mm armored deck.
 The main battery turrets had 280 mm sides.

 Service history

 The contracts for the last two members of the Deutschland class, ordered under the contract names "R" and "Q", were awarded on 11 June 1904.
 "R" was laid down on 19 November at the Schichau dockyard in Danzig.
 She was launched on 28 May 1906, at which time Duchess Mathilde of Pless christened her Schlesien, after the province of Silesia.
 Graf von Zedlitz Trützschler, the Oberpräsident of Silesia, gave a speech at the launching ceremony.
-A shipyard crew took the ship from Danzig to Kiel in March 1908 for her final fitting-out.
+A shipyard crew took the ship from Danzig to Kiel in March 1908 for her final fitting out.
 Schlesien was commissioned into the fleet on 5 May.
 She then began sea trials, which were delayed from 6 July to 5 September when the ship was temporarily used as a torpedo testing ship in place of the protected cruiser Vineta, which had to go into drydock for an overhaul.
 By early September, Vineta had completed her overhaul, allowing Schlesien to join the fleet.
 She received her full crew on 22 September and thereafter joined I Battle Squadron.

 The ships of the High Seas Fleet embarked on a cruise into the Atlantic Ocean that lasted from 7 July to 1 August.
 While on the way back to Germany, they were received by the British Royal Navy in Spithead.
 In late 1909, Admiral Henning von Holtzendorff became the new fleet commander.
 His tenure as fleet commander was marked by strategic experimentation, due to the threat the latest underwater weapons posed, and the fact that the new Nassau-class battleships were too wide to pass through the Kaiser Wilhelm Canal.
 Accordingly, the fleet was transferred from Kiel to Wilhelmshaven on 1 April 1910.
 In May 1910, the fleet conducted training maneuvers in the Kattegat.
 These were in accordance with Holtzendorff's strategy, which envisioned drawing the Royal Navy into the narrow waters there.
 The annual summer cruise was to Norway, and was followed by fleet training, during which another fleet review was held in Danzig on 29 August.
 A training cruise into the Baltic Sea took place at the end of the year.